ilonashkil/sql_portfolio/README.md

 - **Khan Academy Exercises:** These exercises are basic, but completing them helped me remove some rust and sharpen my SQL skills.
 I enjoyed working on these exercises and found them to be a helpful refresher.
 - **Murder Mystery Riddle:** Although I completed this riddle a while ago, I decided to include it in my portfolio because it was a fun and challenging exercise that allowed me to practice my SQL skills in a unique and creative way.
-- **Netflix Data Analysis:** This project is currently a work-in-progress, and it involves exploring the data of Netflix movies and TV shows from various aspects.
-I'm using SQL to manipulate and analyze the data and **Tableau** to visualize and present the insights.
-I'm excited to share the results once the project is complete.
+- **Netflix Data Analysis:** This project involves exploring the data of Netflix movies and TV shows from various aspects.
+I used SQL to manipulate and analyze the data, and you can find the SQL file with the queries and results in the [link](https://github.com/ilonashkil/sql_portfolio/blob/main/Netflix_Titles_Project.sql).
+- **Spotify Streams Data Analysis:** This project involves analyzing data about the streams of songs on Spotify, including the number of streams, release date, and various features of the songs.
+The focus is more on the songs themselves rather than user behavior.
+I am currently working on this project and will continue to update my portfolio as I make progress [link](https://github.com/ilonashkil/sql_portfolio/blob/main/Spotify_Streams_Project.sql).

 ## Skills and Tools